jtlicardo/bpmn-ged/README.md

 Options:

-- `--model`: Choose the OpenAI model to use for normalization (choices: "gpt-4o-mini", "o3-mini", default: "gpt-4o-mini")
+- `--model`: Choose the OpenAI model to use for normalization (choices: "gpt-4o-mini", "o3-mini")

 Example usage: